wimpy/wimpy.deploy/README.md

 ## Authentication
 ### AWS
-This role expects to be runned on a server with a IAM Instance Role with permissions to create and modify AWS resources.
+This role expects to be run on a server with a IAM Instance Role with permissions to create and modify AWS resources.

 ```bash
 $ ansible-playbook -i preprod deploy.yml --extra-vars "wimpy_release_version=2.3 wimpy_deployment_environment=preprod"